samneirinck/cemono/README.markdown

 # Description
 CryMono brings the power of C# into the world of CryENGINE3, allowing game logic to be scripted in a faster and easier to use lanaguage than Lua.

-## Compilation
+## Using CryMono
-In order to compile and use CryMono, you'll need to download the latest core directory structure from our Downloads page; https://github.com/inkdev/CryMono/downloads.
+In order to use CryMono, you'll need to download the latest core directory structure from our Downloads page; https://github.com/inkdev/CryMono/downloads.

+### Using CryMono in an existing CryENGINE project
+See the article on our Wiki here; https://github.com/inkdev/CryMono/wiki/Integrating-CryMono-into-an-existing-CryENGINE-project

+### Using the included CryMono Game sample

+// TODO

+#### Visual Studio 2010
-Open CryMono.sln (Visual Studio 2010 or above, and build all projects.
+Open MonoGameSample.sln and build all projects.

-### Source directory structure
+#### Source directory structure
-Our C++ and C# projects have been set up to expect all contents to be placed inside a folder within the Code folder shipped with the CryENGINE Free SDK.
+Our Visual Studio projects have been set up to expect all contents to be placed inside a folder within the Code folder shipped with the CryENGINE Free SDK.

 Example:
-D:\Dev\INK\CryENGINE\Code\CryMono\MonoDll
+D:\Dev\INK\CryENGINE\Code\CryMono <-- Check out to this folder.

-Using another folder structure is up to the user, but will require customization in order to get Visual Studio to output compiled libraries to the correct location.
+Using another folder structure is up to the developer, but will require customization in order to get Visual Studio to output compiled libraries to the correct location.

-## Integrating CryMono into an existing CryENGINE project
-See the article on our Wiki here; https://github.com/inkdev/CryMono/wiki/Integrating-CryMono-into-an-existing-CryENGINE-project
+### CryMono source access
+As of version 0.2, we no longer ship source to CryMono.dll / CryBrary.dll.

+If you are interested in obtaining source for this, please contact us at business@inkdev.net

 # IDE Compatibility
 The solution has been worked on internally using Visual Studio 2010, but should support 2005 and up in theory.
+Express versions are supported as of CryMono v0.2.

 ### Debugging managed code
-Debugging managed code is not supported yet, but will be supported on MonoDevelop in the near future.
+Debugging managed (C#) code is not supported yet, but will be supported in the near future.